A New Approach to Teaching the Reconstruction Era | Facing History & Ourselves

 Accessibility: Facing History is committed to creating and maintaining a welcoming and inclusive educational environment for educators of all abilities.
 If you have an accessibility need, please contact us at support [at] facinghistory.org (support[at]facinghistory[dot]org).

-Certificate of Completion: Awarded upon successful completion of the course, for 20 professional development hours.
-Requirements for professional development hours vary by state.
-It is the educator's responsibility to ensure that they are meeting the requirements of their state.
+This event qualifies for a Certificate of Completion.
+At the conclusion of the event, participants will receive a Certificate of Completion for 20 hours of attendance.
+Certificates may be submitted for a school’s or district’s approval towards professional development credits.
+Requirements for professional development credits vary by state.
+It is the participant’s responsibility to ensure that they are meeting the requirements of their school, organization, and/or state.

 Graduate Credit: 3 graduate credits are available through the University of Colorado, Colorado Springs and require an additional project and fees.
 For more information about graduate credit, check out our graduate credit guide.